keshavissar001/geb-lambdatest/readme.md

 ```

-Following tests will run with above mentioned capabilities.
+Following test will run with above mentioned capabilities.

 This is the LambdaTestSpec.groovy file :